1. Resource Library

 • High average collection period: your collections process is inefficient, which might signal impending cash flow challenges as you’re unable to collect on receivables promptly

 It’s vital that your accounts receivable team closely monitor this metric and keep it as low as possible.
-We’ll discuss how to analyze average collection period further in this article.
+We’ll discuss how to find your average collection period and analyze it further in this article.

 How to calculate average collection period